tushar-daiya/tushar-daiya/README.md

 ## Hey there!
 I'm Tushar 👋

-I am a front end developer from India and I love contributing to open source.
+I am a FullStack developer from India and I love contributing to open source.